markjprice/cs8dotnetcore3/errata.md

 # Errata
+## Page 14 - Comparing .NET technologies
+In the table row for Xamarin, the description should be "Mobile _and desktop_ apps only."
 ## Page 30 - Discovering your C# compiler versions
 In Step 5, the command `csc -langversion:?` works on macOS but on Windows it returns the error `The name "csc" is not recognized as the name of a command, function, script file, or executable program.
 Check the spelling of the name, as well as the presence and correctness of the path.` To fix this issue, use the following link: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/command-line-building-with-csc-exe
 ## Page 63 - Getting key input from the user